 School Procedures for Addressing Incidents Involving Bullying

 Maintaining a healthy school culture where students feel valued and respected is of the utmost importance to our community.
 Fighting, bullying, and severe teasing are not allowed.
 This may include, but is not limited to, profanity, racial epithets, sexual harassment and any form of verbal abuse or bullying.
-Any bullying should be reported immediately to Julius Cross, Assistant Head of School at 415-331-7530, ext.
+Any bullying should be reported immediately the Assistant Head of School at 415-331-7530, ext.
 240.

 Administrative Response to Reports of Bullying

-Mr. Cross and Mr. Phil Logan or Ms. Jasmin Hall (Student Support Specialists for grades 5-8) or Mr. Carlos Gonzalez (Student Support Specialist for grades K-4) will meet separately with all students involved to find out what happened.
+Assistant Head of School and/or Student Support Specialists will meet separately with all students involved to find out what happened.
 Information will be documented.
 Parents will be notified of their student’s involvement.